-- the severity of the infection
+- the severity of the inflammation or infection

 - the ability of your child to tolerate antibiotics

 Depending on the severity of the infection, a doctor may tell you that the best option is to treat the pain and wait to see if symptoms go away.
 Ibuprofen or another fever and pain reducer is a common treatment.